Summary: The Penley Heritage

 Mitchell and Helen's Children:

-Brenda Karen Penley born June 27, 19XX married Joseph William Zack, Jr.
+Brenda Karen Penley, married Joseph William Zack, Jr.

 Priscilla Ann Penley, married Thomas Leonard Frazee.